Jai Newcombe

 Jai Newcombe (born 2 August 2001) is a professional Australian rules footballer with the Hawthorn Football Club in the Australian Football League (AFL).

 Early career

-Growing up in the small rural town of Poowong in Southern Gippsland.
-Newcombe participated in the Auskick program at Poowong and playing junior football for the Poowong Magpies in the Ellinbank & District Football League.
+Newcombe grew up in the small rural town of Poowong in Southern Gippsland, and attended the nearby Drouin Secondary College.
+He participated in the Auskick program at Poowong and playing junior football for the Poowong Magpies in the Ellinbank & District Football League.
 Newcombe was unable to secure a place in the Gippsland Power squads at ages 16, 17 and 18.
-Newcombe made the team in 2020, but due to the COVID-19 pandemic he was unable to play a game.
+He made the team in 2020 but due to the COVID-19 pandemic was unable to play a game.